Peter T. Cummings

 - Molecular Modeling of Fluids.
 We apply the techniques of molecular simulation and molecular theory to understand the properties of fluid systems, particularly aqueous systems, supercritical fluid mixtures and fluids with nanoscale structure (such as reversed micelles in supercritical fluids and polyelectrolytes).

 - Computational Nanoscience.
 We are interested in nanostructured systems, such as hybrid organic-inorganic nanocomposites, the nanoscale complexity found at metal oxide/aqueous solution interfaces, and nanoparticles formed from hydrothermal solution.
-In addition, we have interests in molecular electronics (electronic devices made from single molecules) and the effect of nanoscale confinement on the phase and structure of the confined fluid.
+In addition, we have interests in molecular electronics (electronic devices made from single molecules), the effect of nanoscale confinement on the phase and structure of the confined fluid, and understanding the role of nanoscale structure in the electrode/electrolyte interface in the performance of ionic-liquid-based supercapacitors.

 - Molecular Rheology of Lubricants.
 Using several non-equilibrium molecular dynamics simulation methods, we study the rheology (particularly viscosity) of typical lubricants used in conventional (e.g., automotive) and unconventional (e.g., disk drive lubrication).
 Our goal is to develop tools which will enable lubricant designs to be tested computationally before deciding a lubricant is sufficiently superior to other that it is worth synthesizing it.
 We additionally study the effect of nanoscale confinement on lubricants.